Azure-Samples/contoso-chat/docs/SKILLABLE.md

 ## 6. VSCode Azure Login

-Return to the **GitHub Codespaces session** (Tab 1) and see if the Visual Studio Code environment is ready.
-You may need to wait a few minutes till the terminal is ready, with a prompt cursor active.

-> [!note]
+> [!tip]
-> Our development environment comes pre-configured with the Azure CLI (`az`) that we can now use from the command-line, to authenticate our Visual Studio Code session with Azure.
+> **Connect VSCode To Azure:** Once ready, the GitHub Codespaces environment will launch with a Visual Studio Code session (IDE) by default.
+In this step, we'll connect it to our Azure environment to access pre-provisioned resources.

-* []  **01** | Visit the browser tab where you launched GitHub Codespaces.
+* []  **01** |  Switch to Tab 1 (GitHub Codespaces launched earlier)
+    - Wait for setup to complete if still ongoing
+    - On completion, tab will refresh automatically
-    - You should see a Visual Studio Code editor
+    - You should see - a Visual Studio Code editor
-    - You should see a terminal open in editor
+    - You should see - a terminal open in editor (wait till prompt is active)

-> [!hint]
-> If the Visual Studio Code Terminal is not open at this time, just click the hamburger menu (top left).
-Then look for the _Terminal_ option & Open a New Terminal.

-* []  **02** | Use Azure CLI from terminal, to login
+* []  **02** | Click in the terminal to use the Azure CLI (`az`) tool:
     - Enter command: +++az login --use-device-code+++
     - Open +++https://microsoft.com/devicelogin+++ in new tab
     - Copy-paste code from Azure CLI into the dialog you see here
     - On success, close this tab and return to VS Code tab

+🥳 **Congratulations!** You've connected your VS Code development environment to Azure!

 ---

-🥳 **Congratulations!** <br/> You're logged into Azure on VS Code.
+🚀 | **Next** - Run post-provision script (auto-populates data, pushes flows to Azure)

 ===